Tiiiger/bert_score/journal/rescale_baseline.md

 For an extreme case, BERTScore computed with the large RoBERTa model often is between 0.85 and 0.95.

-Although BERTscore correlates highly with human judgment in spite of the above mentioned caveat, BERTScore will be easier to interpre and work with if it has a natural range (for example, between 0 and 1).
+Although BERTscore correlates highly with human judgment in spite of the above mentioned caveat, BERTScore will be easier to interpret and work with if it has a natural range (for example, between 0 and 1).
 Therefore, we seek a method to rescale BERTScore to have an intuitive range.
 Let's denote the BERTScore for a pair of candidate and reference sentence as <img src="https://render.githubusercontent.com/render/math?math=X.">
 Let <img src="https://render.githubusercontent.com/render/math?math=Base"> be a lower bound for BERTScores that we typically observe in practice (i.e. <img src="https://render.githubusercontent.com/render/math?math=-1 < Base < 1">).